cirosantilli/algorithm-cheat/algorithm.md

 Classical model.

+TODO explain.

 #### RAM model

 Random data access.
 Same computability class as Turing machine, but models currently existing memories better.

 TODO vs Turing machine?

+#### Out of core

+#### External memory

+Sometimes algorithms must operate on data that is too large to fit in RAM, e.g. hard disks.
+In those cases, it may be necessary to take that into consideration, since disk IO is 1000 slower than RAM access.

+Certain algorithms are developed with that restriction in mind, e.g., the B-tree, which is less efficient than other binary search trees for in RAM computing, but much more efficient of out-of-core problems.

 #### Input length vs value